soveran/ost/README.markdown

     Ost[:rss_feeds].each do |id|
       ...
     end

+It will pop items from the queue with a timeout of two seconds and retry indefinitely.
+If you want to configure the timeout, set the environment variable `OST_TIMEOUT`.

 Available methods for a queue are `push` (aliased to `<<`) and `pop` (aliased to `each`).